 In 1924, the FBI created an Identification Division to gather fingerprints from police agencies nationwide.
 This made it easier to search for fingerprint matches from crime evidence upon request from one central location in the US.
 In 1992, the CJIS Division was established as the focal point and central repository for all criminal justice information services within the FBI.

-Every business with access to sensitive data or data from CJIS databases needs to align its data security standards with the policies below.
+Every business with access to sensitive data or data from CJIS databases needs to align its data security standards with compliance guidelines.

-This applies to law enforcement agencies, including police departments, prosecuting attorneys’ offices, transcription and translation companies, security agencies, etc.
+This applies to law enforcement agencies, including police departments, prosecuting attorneys’ offices, transcription and translation companies, and security agencies, among others.

 The FBI’s outline of CJIS policies indicates that not all policies apply to every organization.
-That being said, any company handling sensitive information should be familiar with all of the policies in case of changes that could include them at some point.
+That being said, any company handling sensitive information should be familiar with all relevant policies in case of changes that may affect them at some point.

 Note: Anyone who gains access to CJIS information must undergo a criminal background check to ensure the information doesn’t end up in the hands of someone with a criminal history.
 On the same note, US background checks cannot be done on foreign nationals.
 Foreign nationals cannot access CJIS databases or systems because a criminal background check is impossible.